-There are various VMware products that make these 3 things possible.
+There are various VMware products that make these three things possible.
 In the end it gives customers the ability to create a private cloud out of the infrastructure resources that the SDDC provides.

-The goal of a Cloud Management software is to be able to build a private cloud.
-And with a private cloud IT Operations can provide IT services that can be easily consumed in a self-service manner.
-Enabling IT to become an enabler in stead of a burden to the business.
+The goal of cloud management software is to be able to build a private cloud.
+And with a private cloud, IT Operations can provide IT services that can be easily consumed in a self-service manner.
+Enabling IT to become an enabler instead of a cost to the business.

 Rise of Public Cloud

-But the world did not only evolve in the datacenter.
+The world did not only evolve in the data center.
 Companies such as Amazon, Microsoft and Google went down the path of building public (mega) clouds that could provide services to whomever wanted to consume it.
-In a sense they used the SDDC concept in a different format.
-Where they take responsibility for the underlying infrastructure and just provide the services on top of that to whomever wants to consume them.
+In a sense they used the SDDC concept in a different format: Where they take responsibility for the underlying infrastructure and just provide the services on top.

-For customers this is an interesting choice as they are no longer responsible for the infrastructure and consume just the service.
-If it’s a virtual machines, data store or network.
-It can be consumed, just by paying for it.
+For customers, this is an interesting choice as they are no longer responsible for the infrastructure and just consume the service.
+Whether it’s a virtual machine, data store or network, it can be consumed just by paying for it.
 Even more when you go up the stack and consume databases, key-stores and other middleware services as-a-service.

 It may seem different, but in essence public cloud is private cloud on steroids.
 Creating a massive infrastructure to provide services to anyone who wants to consume the services that run on top of it.

-However for a lot of companies there is a need to easily extend the on-prem, private cloud platform into an external cloud.
-The easiest way to do that is to have the same infrastructure platform in the external cloud compared to what customer have to host their workload in the on-prem environment.
-In case of a SDDC based on-prem environment it would mean a SDDC platform hosted in an external cloud.
+For a lot of companies, there is a need to easily extend the on-prem, private cloud platform into an external cloud.
+The easiest way to do that is to have the same infrastructure platform in the external cloud hosting their workload in the on-prem environment.
+In the case of an SDDC based on-prem environment, it would mean an SDDC platform is hosted in an external cloud.

-And with the fact that external cloud offers services, that would result in a SDDC-as-a-Service.
-A full SDDC stack that provides a vSphere based infrastructure platform where vSphere workload can be hosted.
-Customers who then want to move vSphere workloads from the own on-prem environment to the external cloud then do not have to change anything.
+And as the external cloud is offering services, that would result in an SDDC-as-a-Service.
+This is a full SDDC stack that provides a vSphere based infrastructure platform where vSphere workloads can be hosted.
+Customers who then want to move vSphere workloads from their own on-prem environment to the external cloud then do not have to change anything.
 They can easily migrate between the two platforms as both platforms are vSphere based.

-- VMware Cloud on AWS; A SDDC hosted inside of an AWS datacenter.
-Service is provides by VMware and is co-engineered with AWS to provide a fully automated SDDC that can be consumed by customers as-a-service.
+- VMware Cloud on AWS; An SDDC hosted inside of an AWS data center.
+Service is provided by VMware and is co-engineered with AWS to provide a fully automated SDDC that can be consumed by customers as-a-service.

 - VMware Cloud Foundation on IBM Cloud; A service created and hosted by IBM.
 IBM provides the service to the customer.
 Customer gets a full SDDC stack within the IBM Cloud environment.

-- VMware Cloud Services Providers; World-wide VMware has 4500+ Service Providers offering services to their customer on vSphere based platforms.
-A variety of service levels is offered, but all are build upon a vSphere platform.
+- VMware Cloud Services Providers; Worldwide VMware has 4500+ Service Providers offering services to their customer on vSphere-based platforms.
+A variety of service levels is offered, but all are built upon a vSphere platform.

-After all the workload is the most important thing to the business.
+Ultimately, the workload is the most important thing to the business.
 The workloads on top of the platform run the applications that help the business do what they have to do.
-If we speak about digital transformation then applications are the driving force that makes that happen.
+If we speak about digital transformation, then applications are the driving force that makes that happen.

-As more and more business are embarking on the journey of digital transformation that results in IT becoming a crucial part of the business.
+As more and more businesses are embarking on the journey of digital transformation, IT becomes a crucial part of the business.
 Business is IT and IT is the business.

 But there is currently a shift taking place.
 Developers are looking for speed and agility when deploying software on top of the infrastructure.
 And containers have become the popular deployment mechanism of choice to deploy the software.
 The open-source Docker format being the most popular one.

 But also the container world evolves and people started to look at running container management systems.
 One container is no container.
 And that led to the needs of a system that could manage containers and organize how they should be operated.
 Kubernetes has become that standard in the container space.
-And VMware, together with sister company Pivotal, has create an enterprise grade version of it that can be run on top of the platform: Pivotal Containers Service (PKS).
+And VMware, together with sister company Pivotal, has created an enterprise-grade version of it that can be run on top of the platform: Pivotal Containers Service (PKS).

-VMware aims to provide customer with the capability to host all these type of workloads on-prem using VMware Cloud Foundation.
-Next to the workloads that customers are hosting using services of native public cloud providers such as AWS, Azure and Google.
+VMware aims to provide customers with the capability to host all these types of workloads on-prem using VMware Cloud Foundation;next to the workloads that customers are hosting using services of native public cloud providers such as AWS, Azure and Google.

-With the movement of managing all these types of workloads across all different cloud platform comes the need to manage across them all.
-After all we don’t want the clouds to become the new silos, where every cloud is managed individually and without having a *consistent* overview over all cloud resources being consumed.
+It’s important to manage all these types of workloads across different cloud platforms centrally.
+After all we don’t want the clouds to become the new silos, where every cloud is managed individually and without having a consistent overview over how all cloud resources are being consumed.